-In this guide, we explain what an EORI number is, who needs one, and how to apply for one.
+EORI number: What it is, who needs one, and how to apply for one for your small business

 What is an EORI number?

-EORI numbers are up to 15 digits long, with two letters at the beginning that indicate the country of origin.
+EORI numbers are unique identification codes that businesses must use for all import and export activities between countries.
+These numbers are up to 15 digits long, starting with two letters that indicate the country of origin.

-4. You can also use an XI EORI number in place of an EU-country EORI number, providing you have a permanent business establishment in Northern Ireland.
+You can use an XI EORI number instead of an EU-country EORI number if you have a permanent business establishment.

-For businesses solely trading between Northern Ireland and the Republic of Ireland, an EORI number isn’t required.
-If you have an existing EORI number from an EU country, you won’t need an XI EORI number to trade with EU countries.
+If you only trade between Northern Ireland and the Republic of Ireland, you do not need an EORI number.
+If you have an existing EORI number from an EU country, you won't need an XI EORI number to trade with EU countries.

 Purpose and benefits of an EORI number